bxcd/pagefetch/README.md

 An app for demonstrating pagination of data fetched from a remote datasource with different datasource key types.

-## Attribution

-This app is built with Android Jetpack and Square Retrofit

 ## Prerequisites

 1. Clone the repository by running [git clone https://github.com/bxcd/pagefetch.git]